The Cosmetologist Guide to Creating a Portfolio

 Include Your Resume

 Some of the information on your resume will probably be able to be found elsewhere in your portfolio and that is okay.
 It’s great to have a separate section in your portfolio dedicated specifically to your resume.
 That way, all of your professional information can be found in one place.
 And if you are presenting your portfolio to a potential employer, it would be to your benefit to include a cover letter or letter of intent along with your resume.
+See our guide to resume building here.

 Promote Your Educational Background